 Two of his children, Michael Joseph Jackson Jr. — known as Prince — and Paris Jackson were born to his Caucasian wife Debbie Rowe.
 Despite his efforts in establishing the paternal bond with his children following his divorce from Rowe in 1999, and the pop star taking their sole custody, doubts were sustained concerning the true identity of their biological father despite his insistence stating otherwise.

-The rumors did not just end with the theories and were steered into a new direction when actor Mark Lester claimed his status as the biological father and went as far as to mention the possession of the DNA test to prove his claim.
+The rumors did not just end with the theories and were steered in a new direction when actor Mark Lester claimed his status as the biological father and went as far as to mention the possession of the DNA test to prove his claim.
 Lester was Jackson’s friend for nearly 3 decades and apparently donated his sperm for his first child.
-He said in 2013, “My 18-year-old daughter Olivia looks like Paris.
+According to Mirror, he said in 2013, “My 18-year-old daughter Olivia looks like Paris.
 People have also pointed out similarities between myself when I was younger and Prince Michael”.

 The incidents fueled the ongoing rumors about the rather complicated racial identity of Jackson’s children that were addressed by his daughter Paris years later.
 In one of the interviews, she defended her father and didn’t shy away from addressing the rising conjectures about the identity of her father by saying, “I consider myself black”, to Rolling Stone, alluding to acquired teachings of staying true to her roots.

 The comment was severely criticized by the Talk Show host Wendy Williams who said that being black has more to do with one’s physical features, especially in a social system where hierarchies are prominent on racial grounds and being a non-white is enough to place someone at the receiving end of persecutions or even death.

 Biracial or not, the children were raised in an African-American household and possess values that have tied them to their roots.